BenjaminJonahZhang/scapi/doc/source/cpp_beta.rst

 SCAPI in C++ (Beta)
 ---------------------

-Until recently Scapi was a java-only library that in some cases warpped native constructs using JNI.
+Until recently Scapi was a java-only library that in some cases warpped native elements using JNI.
 We recently started to implement a c++ version of Scapi.
-Java scapi is great for fast development of application and protocols that need cryptographic constract.
+Java-Scapi is great for fast development of application and for POCing cryptographic protocols.
-However, when performance is the main concern a c++ implementation might be more suitable.
+However, when performance is a main concern, a c++ implementation might be more suitable.

 This is still "work in progress" and should be considered as beta.
 Currently the main part that was implemented is the "primitive layer" of scapi